 Dan, on the other hand, chose possibly the most impressive sandwich I’ve ever seen!

-The fully loaded brioche sandwich was pretty huge and it tasted as good as it looks (I couldn’t resist trying a bite!)
+The fully loaded brioche sandwich was pretty huge and it tasted as good as it looks.
+Of course I couldn’t resist trying a bite!

 To take a break from work during the week and have a nice lunch together was so refreshing.
 Sometimes I find I get so laser focused on working and blogging that I forget to take breaks and do something different.

-To go for a lunch date during the week made a nice change and reminded me yet again how important it is to make the effort to make free time available for you to spend with those you love without distractions.
-Apart from taking a couple of photos of our food (let’s face it – I couldn’t let that immense sandwich go without a quick photo could I!), we kept our phones away the whole time, which seems to be a rarity nowadays, and it made such a nice change.
+To go for a lunch date during the week made a nice change.
+It reminded me yet again of how important it is to make the effort to have free time available for you to spend with those you love without distractions.
+Apart from taking a couple of photos of our food (let’s face it – I couldn’t let that immense sandwich go without a quick photo could I!), we kept our phones away the whole time.
+Sadly, this seems to be a rarity nowadays, and it made such a nice change.

 Sometimes all it takes is a little break and some quality time with someone special to make you realise how important it is to make the time.